Qaladid/healthcare-data-project/README.md

   **`docker-compose up`**
  - This will start PostgreSQL and Mage AI containers.

-5. **Run ETL Pipelines**
+4. **Run ETL Pipelines**

 - Access the Mage AI interface at http://localhost:6789 and trigger the ETL pipelines as needed.

+5. **Provision BigQuery Using Terraform**

+ - Navigate to the terraform/ directory.
+ - Initialize Terraform:
+     `terraform init`
+ - Apply the Terraform configuration to provision BigQuery resources:
+     `terraform apply`
+ - To destroy the resources when no longer needed:
+     `terraform destroy`

 6. **Verify Data in BigQuery**

  - Ensure the data is correctly loaded and transformed by checking your Google BigQuery instance.

+7. **Check ERD Diagram**

- - Check ERD diagram i provided in the images folder `Healthcare_Data_Model.png` to get a high level understanding of how data are related through  dimensions and fact table
+ - Refer to the `Healthcare_Data_Model.png` in the `images` folder for a high-level understanding of how data is related through dimensions and fact  tables.

-7. **Access Looker Studio**
+8. **Access Looker Studio**

  - Go to Looker Studio to view your dashboards and reports.
  - Ensure your data sources are connected correctly.

 **Tips for Navigating the Project**

  - ETL Scripts: Located in the mage_healthcare_project/ directory.
 Modify these scripts to update the data pipeline.
  - Docker Management: Use docker-compose commands to manage containers.
 For example, docker-compose down to stop containers and docker-compose up to     restart  -them.
  - BigQuery Data: Check tables and schemas directly in Google BigQuery for any data issues.
  - Looker Studio: Use Looker Studio to create and manage visualizations.
 Ensure data sources are correctly configured to reflect changes.

 **Troubleshooting**

  - Container Issues: If containers fail to start, check logs using docker-compose logs and ensure no port conflicts.
  - Data Access Problems: Verify network configurations and permissions for accessing BigQuery and Looker Studio.
  - Project Setup Errors: Double-check environment variables and dependency installations.

 ## Project Workflow Diagram

  Below is the workflow diagram that illustrates the data pipeline:

  ![Workflow Diagram](images/healthcare_workflow.png)

 ## Dashboard

  Here is the final dashboard showing the visualizations:

  ![Dashboard](images/healthcare_dashboard.png)